“Youth grow to be, what they see. The patterns, the cycles, the learned behaviors.”

 One-on-One & Groups

-Survivors of Adverse Childhood Experiences (ACEs) are offered in-depth problem-solving solutions to Identify their Identity, thereby building empathy and trust, strengthening bonds, and feeling supported to end relationships that are no longer healthy.
+Mentoring sessions provide adults & youth with in-depth problem-solving solutions through prevention education & role modeling, thereby building empathy and trust, strengthening bonds, and feeling supported to change behaviors that are no longer healthy.

-It’s not about blaming or shaming guardians, but about acknowledging the past to shape a balanced future, starting with the present.
-Individualized plans are created, with resources and ongoing support provided.
+It’s not about blaming or shaming our past, but shaping a balanced & resilient future, starting with the present.

-Every talk is real & interactive.
-Where we dig beneath the surface, asking questions & uncovering answers, because every ACE has the potential to help or hinder our future... victim mentality, survivor or Thriver?
+Marcella Maggio digs beneath the surface, making every talk real & interactive.
+She asks questions & uncovers answers, sharing how every ACE has the potential to help or hinder... victim mentality, survivor or Thriver?

-Passionate about advocating for change in prevention education, Marcella Maggio shares stories about thriving after victimization and re-victimization, filtering every speech with Tips & Talks for Trusted Adults (informative tips and real talks).
+Passionate about advocating for change, Marcella shares stories about thriving after victimization and re-victimization, filtering every speech with Tips & Talks for Trusted Adults (informative tips and real talks).

-Her friendly yet straightforward message and delivery has made her a sought-after speaker, educating both youth and those who serve them about: ABCs in Relationships, Bystander Intervention, Identity, Mentorship, Resiliency and Social Justice.
+Her friendly yet straightforward delivery has made her a sought-after speaker, educating youth and those who serve them about: ABCs in Relationships, Bystander Intervention, Domestic Violence, Mentorship, Resilience, Sexual Assault & Social Justice.

 1 Hour - Half Day; development, facilitation & evaluation, plus materials.
 Rates vary.